sodre/janga/source/index.rst

    :maxdepth: 2
    :caption: Contents:

 This is my website.
 I hope you like it.
+It's a work in progress.

 Indices and tables
 ==================